Frequently asked questions

 There are two main reasons.
 For one, it’s a great way for us to show you the impact your donations have made on improving children’s health care.
 As an organization that fundraises for child health, it’s also one method we use to reach out to the community for support.

-If you would like to be removed from any mailings or would prefer to receive them by email, you can contact us by email at firstname.lastname@example.org or call 604.875.2444 to update your preferences.
+If you would like to be removed from any mailings or would prefer to receive them by email, please visit our contact us page or call 604.449.6333 to update your preferences.
+Please include your name, address and email address to help us locate your account.

 BC Children's is the only hospital in the province devoted exclusively to children